Naod-Tadesse/alx-system_engineering-devops/0x02-shell_redirections/README.md

-* script '0-hello_world' printes 'Hello, World', followed by a new line to the standard output
+# script '0-hello_world' prints 'Hello, World', followed by a new line to the standard output